-I’d made a note to cancel the family subscription after I first noticed her songs resurfacing in the library months ago.
+I’d made a note to cancel the family subscription as soon as I noticed her songs resurfacing in the library months ago.

 At that time I felt it was nothing short of trespass, especially as she had her own account and which I still paid for.

-I’d even chivalrously dropped out of our joint chat groups without making any fuss about it.
+I’d even chivalrously dropped out of our common chat groups without making any fuss about it.

 She was now the sole custodian of our online legacy – to have, hold or delete.